MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 Use this article to troubleshoot issues in the lifecycle management process.

-Review the links in the following table to understand the considerations and limitations of various lifecycle management issues:
+To understand the considerations and limitations of various lifecycle management issues, review the links in the following table:

 | Topic | Git integration  | Deployment pipelines |
 |--------|------------------|---------------------|